Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

-This recipe is an old Italian recipe.
-It is fun to do with kids because it uses old bread which you make soggy and then press it out.
+This recipe is an old Italian recipe and can also be known by the name of Panzanella.
+It is fun to do with kids because it uses left over bread which you make soggy and then press it out.
 Kids will love it!

-This is a quick dish that peasants used to make because it used what they had on hand – in this case old stale bread.
+This is a quick Italian recipe that Italian peasants used to make because it used what they had on hand – in this case old stale bread.